 Post Cereals: Win one of 16 Willys Jeeps in the Roy Rogers Family Contest.
 From Look magazine, June 1, 1954.
 See the full-page ad for details.

 Repli-Tub: Willys-Overland, the parts dealer in Toledo, was one of the first major dealers to acknowledge the growing 3B market, with its ad in the April 200 issue of Jp for replacement bodies that fit (70K JPEG).
 No Willys logo on the grille.
 For details on the Jeep, see the Toledo Father's Day 2000 Car Show.

-Camel Lights: Take a look at the dramatic panorama around this unusual Jeep in Where a Man Belongs (80K JPEG), a 1980 magazine ad for Camel cigarettes.
+Camel Lights: Take a look at the dramatic panorama around this unusual Jeep in a 1980 magazine ad for Camel cigarettes.
 The male model with the binoculars gives the Marlboro man a run for his money, but the long-bodied CJ-3B (maybe an early Mahindra Willys) steals the show.
-Another ad in the same 1980 series finds our hero changing a tire (60K JPEG).
-There is also another version (50K JPEG) still available on a tin wall sign.
+See some more ads from this series in Where a Man Belongs.

-Thanks to Dave Christians for spotting the Camel ads, and Keith Minor for the tin version.
+Thanks to Dave Christians and Keith Minor for spotting ads.
 Drop me a line if you run across a CJ-3B in an ad. -- Derek Redmond

 Also on CJ3B.info, see more CJ-3B Advertising and Literature.